 Furthermore, other verticals like hospitality and healthcare will also capitalize on integrating self-service technology for customers and patients, allowing their clientele to save on time while brands learn from information collected.

-In a nutshell, we’re excited for what 2019 has on the horizon and can’t wait to see what pans out.
+In a nutshell, we’re excited for what 2019 has on the horizon and can’t wait to see what retail marketing trends pan out.
 Do you think we hit the mark with our expectations?
 Let us know your own thoughts for the year ahead!

 See how Frank Mayer and Associates, Inc. can help your brand profit in the new year.
-From custom in-store merchandising displays to our interactive self-service kiosk Approach, we have a solution for all your merchandising and service needs.
+From in-store merchandising displays and both custom and standard kiosk options, we have a solution for all your merchandising and service needs.